MMR-19/MMR-19/README.md

 </h3>

-◈ Master student of Data Science and Engineering at [Técnico Lisboa].
+◈ Master student of Data Science and Engineering at [Técnico Lisboa](https://tecnico.ulisboa.pt/en/education/courses/masters-programmes/data-science-and-engineering/).
 Developing my Master's Thesis in Open-ended Named Entity Recognition, partnering with NeuralShift.

 ◈ Perfecting how to build & deploy AI with impact.
 Currently following some online courses on ML Engineering.